alichtman/gardening-starter-pack/README.md

 ### Disclaimer

 This codebase was developed for purely educational reasons.
 It is illegal to run this code on a machine that is not your own, or you do not have permission to run this on.

-In order to prevent any malicious usage of this rootkit, reverse shell spawning has been removed.
-If you simply uncomment all of the code marked `// Remnants of reverse shell`, know that I've made some modifications to the rootkit to cause a kernel panic when the magic packet to spawn a reverse shell is received.

 ### Usage